Lately, there has been a lot of concern over emojis: that we are defining our moods, and indeed ourselves through those graphic yellow faces.

 When you are in touch with yourself, you are less likely to be buffeted by external variables; you get to shut out all of that noise and scrutiny.

-How can practising yoga help?
+How can practising yoga near me help?
 In fact, there are many benefits of yoga.
 From your inner awareness and spirituality to your physical health.

 Studies show that yoga can help manage anxiety and depression as well as stress.
 Furthermore, yogis experience lower blood pressure – a great way to combat heart disease.